Soneritics/CsCartFeeds/README.md

 * google_custom_label_2
 * google_custom_label_3
 * google_custom_label_4

+If you want to use another title than your product's title, add the following product feature:
+* google title

+ When filled in, this will be used.
+ When not filled in, the title of the product will be used.

 ## Using the Beslist Data Feed
 The Beslist data feed requires some extra information.